Codicils in Virginia

 A codicil is an estate planning document that adds to or alters certain provisions of an existing will and therefore are required to be executed with the same formalities as a will.
 A person over the age of 18 with legal capacity may execute a will or codicil.

 If you wish to learn more about Codicils in Virginia, contact a knowledgeable attorney.
-A Virginia trusts and estates lawyer may be able to provide you with more information.
+A NoVa trusts and estates lawyer may be able to provide you with more information.

 Formalities of Executing an Altered Provision